Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance

 \subsection{Sensor Bay: Acoustic-Optic Perception Subsystem}

 The CavePI platform includes visual and acoustic sensors: a front-facing fisheye camera, a downward-facing low-light camera, and a Ping2 active sonar.
-The fisheye camera, housed within a transparent dome at the \textit{head} of the AUV, captures forward-facing visuals with a $160^\circ$ field-of-view (FOV) and outputs a video feed at $1920\times1080$ resolution.
+The fisheye camera, housed within a transparent dome at the \textit{head} of the AUV, captures forward-facing visuals with a $160^\circ$ field-of-view (FOV) and outputs a video feed at $1920\times1080$ resolution.This camera detects navigation markers and visual commands (QR codes) from divers, and will assist in obstacle avoidance in the next iteration.
 It is worth noting that the cylindrical enclosure is a $6''$ tube while the dome has a $4''$ diameter.
-A custom interface is built to connect the two; see section \ref{sub:Stability} for more details.
-The low-light camera, mounted inside the computational enclosure, captures downward-facing visuals with an $80^\circ \times 64^\circ$ FOV, also at the same resolution.
-Additionally, a Ping2 sonar altimeter-echosounder from Blue Robotics\texttrademark{} is mounted on the underside of the robot; the sonar has a range of $100$ meters, a depth rating of $300$ meters, and a resolution of $0.5\%$ of the range, allowing it to detect obstacles in the surrounding environment beneath CavePI.
-These sensory components collectively provide robust environmental awareness for autonomous navigation in challenging underwater environments.
+A custom interface is built to connect the two; see section~\ref{sub:Stability} for more details.
+The low-light camera, mounted inside the computational enclosure, captures downward-facing visuals with an $80^\circ \times 64^\circ$ FOV, also at the same resolution and frame rate.
+Additionally, a Ping2 sonar altimeter-echosounder from Blue Robotics\texttrademark{} is mounted on the underside of the robot; the sonar has a range of $100$ meters, a depth rating of $300$ meters, and a resolution of $0.5\%$ of the range, allowing it to detect obstacles directly beneath CavePI at an output frequency of $10$\,Hz.
+These sensory components collectively provide robust environmental awareness for autonomous navigation in challenging underwater caves.